deepjyoti30/ytmdl/README.md

              [SONG_NAME [SONG_NAME ...]]

 positional arguments:
   SONG_NAME             Name of the song to download.
+Can be an URL to a
+                        playlist as well.
+It will be automatically recognized.

 optional arguments:
   -h, --help            show this help message and exit